StudentEng2016/CENG315.Project2/README.md

 We plan on getting a server to so all users data can be stored in the cloud and can be accessed by them at any time

+Adanegbe will be working on the database part of the project.

 **2.3.2 Application work breakdown**

 FarmBot is going to be more economical and ecofriendly unlike other agricultural